 The evidence for why we should encourage active transport is undeniable, but the question remains: how do we encourage it?
 And how can we design and develop spaces to help make populations more active?

-Pedestrianising streets can encourage walking and cycling by reducing the stress of interactions with motor vehicles.
-Streets can be closed off to cars with bollards and barriers, allowing pedestrians and cyclists to move freely and safely.
-This is important for less confident cyclists, who might avoid cycling due to safety concerns.
+Pedestrianising streets reduces the stress of interactions with motor vehicles.
+By closing off streets to cars with bollards and barriers, pedestrians and cyclists can move freely and safely.
+This is particularly important for less confident cyclists, who might avoid cycling due to safety concerns.

 Make cycle routes safe

-Traffic calming measures like speed bumps can make areas safer for everyone.
+While traffic calming measures like speed bumps can make areas safer for everyone.

 Invest in secure bike parking infrastructure